Dear Class of 2029,

 Location: Homerooms

-During this program you will engage in an open dialogue with wellness peer educators, student EMTs, and Orientation Leaders to learn more about One Less.
-One Less is an alcohol education program: choosing One Less can have positive effects on your academics and your health.
-Whatever your reasons are, join the conversation with the WPEs, EMTs and our Orientation Leaders to learn about One Less.
+During this program, you will engage in an open dialogue with wellness peer educators, Orientation Leaders, and various student leaders to learn more about One Less.
+One Less is an alcohol education program: choosing One Less can positively affect your academics and health.
+Whatever your reasons are, join the conversation with the Wellness Peer Educators, Orientation Leaders, and other student leaders to learn about One Less.
 (Core Event)

 8:30 p.m.–9:30 p.m.: RSLCP Open House